These 7 Hacks for Curly Hair are Life Changing

 Scrunching your hair before drying helps activate your natural curl pattern.
 It also helps to get rid of the ‘crispy’ look that gel and mousse can give once your hair dries.
 With closed fingers and hands flat out, squish your curls bottom up towards the scalp.

-Add volume and cut drying times by using a diffuser.
-A diffuser is an attachment on a hairdryer that usually has a bowl shape with little fingers.
+Add volume and cut hair drying times by using a diffuser.
+A hair diffuser is an attachment on a hairdryer that usually has a bowl shape with little fingers.
 It distributes the airflow of your hairdryer, to cause less disturbance to curls.

 Flip your hair upside down and cup with the diffuser to gently dry your curls.
 Use a low heat to reduce moisture loss and heat damage.
-You can also point the diffuser downwards whilst scrunching your hair upwards to keep encouraging your curl pattern.
+You can also point the hair diffuser downwards whilst scrunching your hair upwards to keep encouraging your curl pattern.

 View this post on Instagram